dyylanl/Dune/Client/libs/libSDL2pp/README.md

 is generally guided by the author's needs and interest without a goal for covering all SDL2 functions as soon as possible.
-However, if you need specific bits which are not yet implemented in the library, feel free to drop an issue.
+However, if you need specific bits which are not yet implemented in the library, feel free to drop m_Animation issue.
 Patches are of course more than welcome.

 It should be noted, however, that I currently do not plan to implement any wrappers over non object-oriented SDL2 code, as these will not bring